exploratory-io/book/analytics/arima.md

     * Integration (D)
     * MA Process (Q)
   * Stationarity
-    * Unit Root Test
+    * Unit Root Test - The unit root test performed for the "Stationarity" View.
       * KPSS
       * ADF
       * PP
   * Data Preprocessing
     * Missing Value Handling for Value - How to fill missing values after aggregation of data.
 There are following options.
-The default is No Fill.
+The default is "Fill with Previous Value".
       * Fill with Previous Value
       * Fill with Zero
       * Linear Interpolation